frostwire/frostwire-jlibtorrent/README.md

 You can always clone the project to your development environment and add it to the build path of your project as a dependency (which would help us in the event you find a bug and you submit a pull request), or copy the sources directly in your project source folder, however you can always just create the `frostwire-jlibtorrent.jar` and add it to your buildpath and classpath by using the gradle script in the scripts folder.

 **Building the frostwire-jlibtorrent.jar**

+inside the `scripts/` folder just invoke
+`gradle build`

-just invoke `gradle build` and you will find the resulting `frostwire-jlibtorrent.jar` at `scripts/build/libs/frostwire-jlibtorrent.jar`.
+you will find the resulting `frostwire-jlibtorrent.jar` at `scripts/build/libs/frostwire-jlibtorrent.jar`.